StevenKB228/cse212-Final-Project---Outline/SETS.md

 ![sets computer science](https://user-images.githubusercontent.com/92330348/178794848-e80d16c8-3e95-4516-b703-bb43d6cfad71.png)

 They are used to store multiple items in a single variable.
 They can be also be used to carry out mathematical set operations like union, intersection, difference and symmetric difference.
+Sets are mostly faster than lists because sets have been implemented using hash tables.
+So basically Python does not have to search the full set, which means that the time complexity in average is O(1).

 <img width="545" alt="Hasing-Python" src="https://user-images.githubusercontent.com/92330348/178795122-f3f36c8b-0307-4f71-a68d-ff70974355f2.png">